chongtinghoivan/CloudCareerPro/README.md

 2. Finished the text and design of course landing page.

 ### Day 17 (15 May 2022)
-1. Finished the basic setup of the Discord community for CloudCareerPRO.
+1. Finished the basic setup of the Discord community for CloudCareerPRO
+2. Modified the course image

+### Day 18 (16 May 2022)
+1. Finished the testing of the Discord server with 2 users for CloudCareerPRO
+2. Added a bot to the Discord server
+3. Learnt how to set up different roles and tested how to verify the "member" role of paid members
+4. Modified the thank you page after course payment settlement; Added the Discord invite link to the thank you page

+### Day 19 (17 May 2022)
+1. Enriched the Chapter "LinkedIn Tip 1 - Set up Profile Picture" under the Lesson "How to enhance your profile for more job opportunities?"